amirkeren/bluemix-lab1/README.md

 # Node.js and Cloudant Starter Overview

-The Node.js Starter demonstrates a simple, reusable Node.js web application that works with Cloudant NoSQL DB.
+The Node.js Starter demonstrates a simple, reusable Node.js web application that works with Cloudant NoSQL DB

 # Preparation